ltd08a/Data_Modeling_and_ETL/README.md

 The purpose of this project was to take raw data from Sparkify and model it into a form that can be easily used for analysis.
 There were two raw JSON files used to draw data from.
 I had to build an ETL pipeline to get the data that was needed to perform the analysis.
 I used a star schema when creating tables to make for more customizable queries.
 The work was done in Postgres using SQL and Python.

+### Competencies
+1. Data Gathering: Conduct data extraction and wrangling with data in complex formats for parsing and scraping.
+2. Data Quality Assessment and Cleaning: Ensure data cleanliness through auditing and intervention.

 ### The Data

 There were 2 JSON files used.
 The first was song_data, which contains various information about the songs from Sparkify.
 Some of the information includes artist names, title of the song, and duration.
 The second was log_data, which had information such as user names, time stamps, and subscription level.